andyburdick72/instabrick/src/lego-pick-list/README.md

 To get started with the LEGO Pick List Generator, follow these steps:

 - From the Inventory page of the Instabrick website (https://app.instabrick.org/inventory), click Export XML to download your inventory file
-- Save the file as instabrick_inventory.xml, and place it in the instabrick/data/user_data/ folder
+- Accept the default file name of inventory.xml, and place it in the instabrick/data/user_data/ folder

 ## Usage